GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 ## Conclusions

-Working with and supporting dark mode is fun and opens up new design alleys, but above all, it can make the difference for some of your visitors between not being able to handle your site and being a happy user.
+Working with and supporting dark mode is fun and opens up new design avenues.
+For some of your visitors it can be the difference between not being able to handle your site and being a happy user.
-There are some pitfalls and careful testing is required, but dark mode is definitely a great opportunity for you to show that you care for all of your users.
+There are some pitfalls and careful testing is required, but dark mode is definitely a great opportunity for you to show that you care about all of your users.
-With the best practices mentioned in this post and helpers like the [`<dark-mode-toggle>`](https://github.com/GoogleChromeLabs/dark-mode-toggle) custom element that allows people to easily override their system preference for your website, you hopefully have everything at hand to create an amazing dark mode experience.
+The best practices mentioned in this post and helpers like the [`<dark-mode-toggle>`](https://github.com/GoogleChromeLabs/dark-mode-toggle) custom element should make you confident in your ability to create an amazing dark mode experience.
 [Let me know on Twitter](https://twitter.com/tomayac) what you create and if this post was useful.
 Thanks for reading! 🌒